wp-plugins/facebook-comment-by-vivacity/readme.txt

 4. Displaying Facebook Comments on page.

 == Changelog ==

+= 1.0.3 =
+* Multi languages support.
+* POT file added for translate plugin in your language.
+* Option added for select facebook comment box language from a bunch of different languages to display facebook comment box into selected language.

 = 1.0.2 =
 * Feature for remove wordpress default comments on posts/pages.